matthewmccarthy1611/BookSmarter/spec.md

 - [x] Include form display of validation errors (form URL e.g. /recipes/new)

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY
-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers
 - [x] Views use helper methods if appropriate
     # application.html.erb - current_user
-- [ ] Views use partials if appropriate
+- [x] Views use partials if appropriate
+    # Book edit, new